 Deadlines: Assignments must uploaded to Canvas by the end of the day on which they are due.
 Late papers will not be accepted with out prior arrangement.
 If you will not be able to complete an assignment on time, you must contact me and your TA ahead of time.
 If you contract COVID or some other illness, please let us know so that we can work with you.

 Cell Phones, Laptops, Zoom: Cellphones should be put away during class.
 Please do not text or post to the Group Me during class.
 It is very distracting to people around you, and to the professor.
 Laptops may be used to take notes, but I would ask you to seriously consider using paper instead.
 If you want or need to use a laptop, please consider sitting towards the back of the room so as to minimize distractions behind you.
 If we have to utilize Zoom at some point, please practice the kind of respectful manners that I’m sure you have become used to over the last 15 months.
 In class and on Zoom, I would invite you to interrupt me with questions during lecture.

 Research shows that analog note-taking improves learning.
 Consider having paper with you.
 Based on the prevailing literature, hand note-taking– both while reading and in class– leads to substantially better educational outcomes.
 Consider taking notes by hand even though you’ll be watching on your computer.

 Drop-in Hours: Students are strongly encouraged to speak with me and the TAs outside of class.
 The advantages include: extra help on an assignment or preparation for exams; clarification of materials covered in lecture, discussion of comments on your work; discussion of this or related courses.
-Normally, I would have an open door on campus during drop-in hours.
-This semester, I’m not planning on sitting in a vacant Zoom session, so we will have to do these by appointment.
-I will always set aside our Thursday time for individual meetings, but can schedule at other times too.
+I have an open door policy during my drop-in hours.
+I will be there, and you are welcome to come by for any reason.
+Your TAs have the same.